clearthink-ai/journey-techdocs/README.md

 ## Repository Structure

-The repository is organized to separate large, composite features from smaller, general-purpose components.
+This repository is organized to separate large, composite features from smaller, general-purpose components.

 ```
 journey-techdocs/